jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 ### Daemon Process

-Daemons are a special type of a background process that run unattended and are not under the control of a user.
-They are usually started when the system starts and they run until the system stops.
-A daemon process typically performs systems services and is available at all times to a task or a user.
+Daemons are a special type of background process that runs unattended and is not under user control.
+They are usually started when the system starts, and they run until the system stops.
+A daemon process typically performs systems services and is available to a task or a user.
 They are started by the root user or root shell and can only be stopped by the root user.

 An example of a daemon process is the `cron` process.
-The `cron` process executes commands at a scheduled date and time.
-Various system tasks are handled by the `cron` process at regular intervals.
+The `cron` process handles various system tasks at regular intervals.

 ### Zombie Process